systopia/de.systopia.campaign/USERDOC.md

    2. Wherether it is *active* or *disabled*
    3. The external identifier
    4. *Start-* and *end date* of the campaign
-   5. A "Apply to Children"-Button, that applies the respective campaign attribute to **all sub-campaigns**.
+   5. A "Apply to Subcampaigns"-Button, that applies the respective campaign attribute to **all sub-campaigns**.
 Be careful when using this as there is currently no option to reverse this operation.
 In case of doubt use the *Clone Tool* to create a copy of a campaign first.
 5. The *Campaign Information*-Section, that contains the
     1. Campaign Description
     2. Campaign Goals